350 S. Northwest Highway

 Presented at Rush Oak Park Hospital, just outside Chicago.
 Attendees included public, patients being treated at the hospital and colleagues.

-Dr. Argumedo communicates in a refreshingly straightforward, easy-to-understand style, by report, testimony or med-legal consultation.
+Dr. Argumedo communicates in a refreshingly straightforward, easy-to-understand style.

 IME and Testimony